The Easing module implements common easing functions. This module is used

 You can find a visualization of some common easing functions at http://easings.net/

-module provides several predefined animations through the
+The Easing module provides several predefined animations through the

 following methods:

-provides a simple animation where the
+back provides a simple animation where the

-provides a simple spring interactionThree standard easing functions are provided:
+object goes slightly back before moving forwardbounce provides a bouncing animationease provides a simple inertial animationelastic provides a simple spring interactionThree standard easing functions are provided:

-function can be used to implement
+The poly function can be used to implement

 quartic, quintic, and other higher power functions.